wangziqi2013/wangziqi2013.github.io/_posts/2018-12-20-mvcc-via-timestamp-range-conflict-management.markdown

 is assigned a timestamp that allows it to access the most current snapshot of the state, which can be only increased but not decreased.

+On transactional read, the TCM traverses the version chain beginning from the most up-to-date version to older versions.
+The first version whose timestamp is less than the lb of the transaction during the traversal will be used to fulfill the read operation.
+This way, we are guaranteed that the transaction can always access a consistent snapshot at logical time lb.
+A soft read lock is also acquired to ensure that later writing transactions on this item will serialize with the current transaction, as we will show later.